ims-student-projects/Braint/README.md

 - __get_tokens(text:str)__: returns a list of every token of the text
 - __get_terms(text:str)__: returns a list of types

 __Featurer__ a class to extract features from Tweet texts.
-Currenty implemented is the tf-idf feature.
+Currently implemented is the tf-idf feature.

 - This class is initialized with the Corpus from which features should be extracted.
 - __set\_features()__: sets extracts the features from the Tweets and stores the features as a dictionary (key:feature\_name; value:tf-idf) in the Tweet object